yegor256/blog/_drafts/_gearbox.md

 {% endhighlight %}

-The object is still immutable, but it is not a pure function any more, because of the method `title()` &mdash;
+The object is still immutable, but it is not a pure function anymore because of the method `title()` &mdash;
 it returns different values if we call it multiple times with at least a one-minute interval.
-The object is immutable, it is just not a constant any more.
+The object is immutable; it's just not a constant anymore.

 ## Represented Mutability